Azure/acr/docs/dedicated-data-endpoints/dedicated-data-endpoints.md

 ## Client Firewall Rules & Data Exfiltration Risks

-When connecting to a registry from on-prem hosts, IoT devices, custom build agents, or when Private Link simply is not an option, client firewall rules may be applied, limiting access to specific resources.
+When connecting to a registry from on-prem hosts, IoT devices, custom build agents, or when Private Link may not be an option, client firewall rules may be applied, limiting access to specific resources.

 <img src="./media/registry-client-rules-all-storage.png" width=500x>